turris-cz/user-docs/docs/geek/tos3-migration.md

 completed._.

 !!! danger
-    Before first reboot, after migration is completed, you have to run following command over SSH: `ROOT_DIR=/ /etc/updater/hook_postupdate/10_kernel-install`.
+    On Turris 1.x before first reboot, after migration is completed, you have to run following command over SSH: `ROOT_DIR=/
+    /etc/updater/hook_postupdate/10_kernel-install`.
 Failing to not do so can result in to not-booting router.

 ## Known problems and solutions
 You can encounter some problems that are caused by automatic migration.
 Not all